-Below you will find a list of frequently asked questions for Mason Virtual Orientation.
+Below you will find a list of frequently asked questions for virtual orientation programs.
 Clicking on a topic reveals frequently asked questions pertaining to that topic.
 If you have other questions or need additional information, contact our office at 703-993-2475 or email@example.com.

 Preparing for Orientation

 Yes, Orientation is mandatory for all new students before they begin their first semester at Mason.
 There are many benefits to attending orientation – students will meet faculty, staff, and administrators, speak with an academic advisor, register for classes, meet other students, learn more about campus life and support resources, and develop even more Patriot Pride!

 Where do I get more information about Virtual Orientation?